JSON Formatter Hub

 Renaming a fieldAdding a new endpoint

-Changing a field's typeMaking a required field optional
+Changing error codesMaking a required field optional

-Changing error codesAdding new valid enum values
+Changing auth requirementsAdding new valid enum values (controversial)

 8. Anti-Patterns to Avoid